forgemedia/uGraphics/README.md

 ### Running the server

-- Run `node index` to run the server
+- Run `ts-node server` to run the server
 - Run `gulp` to run the server with the debug environment variable, watch for changes to essential files and reload the server (useful during development)